 A scout for the Portuguese women's national team and a former Massachusetts Youth Soccer Association (MYSA) state staff instructor, Reis was the head coach in 2005 of the Boston Renegades Women's Team in the USL W-League.
 The team featured NCAA Division 1 level players, US National Team members (including current USWNT player Becky Sauerbrunn and former USWNT player Angela Hucles) and top international talent.
 He also coached the 1996 F.C.
 Greater Boston Bolts U20 women's soccer club to the United States Youth Soccer Association (USYSA) national finals and the 2000 Spirit of Massachusetts U15 girls' team to a State Cup title.

 In 1998, Reis earned his NSCAA Premier Diploma and was named a USYSA Region 1 Olympic Development Program (ODP) staff coach.
-That same year, he started a summer day camp for boys and girls, Soccer's Future Academy, which is in its 15th year and attracts over 500 kids annually.
+That same year, he started a summer day camp for boys and girls, Soccer's Future Academy, which is in its 17th year and attracts between 300-500 kids annually.
 Reis also earned a United States Soccer Federation (USSF) National "A" Coaching License in 1997 and an NSCAA Advanced National Diploma in 1996.
 Reis was the head coach of the Massachusetts U17 Girls' Olympic Development Team in 1998 and 1999.

 Reis earned a bachelor's degree in physical education from California State University at East Bay, formerly known as California State University at Hayward, in 1991.
 In his junior season, he helped lead the 1989 team to the NCAA Division II Tournament Final Four.
 Reis was captain of the 1990 team.
 In 1995, he went on to play one season of professional soccer with the Boston Storm of the United States Interregional Soccer League (USISL).